-Except for the situations described below in Section 4.8.4, each contact of a robot no player should move in a direction that causes contact with another robot that is forceful enough to make the other robot fall is considered pushing.
+Except for the situations described below in Section 4.8.4, each contact of a robot with another robot that is forceful enough to make the other robot fall is considered pushing.
 Two robots may be penalized for pushing from one incident, for example, if they collide front to front whilst both are moving.